mdn/advanced-js-fundamentals-ck/tutorials/array-prototype-methods/README.md

 ### Your Turn

 You're welcome.
 For what?
 Well, it turns out that the Instagram API supports videos as well as images.
 Up until now, we've been filtering those videos out for you.
-But, you know how to use filter now, so you don't need us doing it for you anymore.
+You know how to use filter now however so you don't need us doing it for you anymore.

-Assuming that `instagramAPI.data` is a collection of both photographs and videos:
+Assuming that `instagramAPI.data` is a collection of both photographs and videos, write solutions to the following problems in `demos/array-prototype-methods/03-filter/script.js`:

 * Filter out just the photographs and store them in a variable called `photographs`.
 * Filter out just the videos and store them in a variable called `videos`.